ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

+To find the inorder successor of a node in a binary search tree, there are two basic cases.
+First, if the node for which the successor is being searched has a `.right`, the higher parts of the tree do not need to be considered, and the result is one `.right` followed by as many `.left` as are available.
+Otherwise, you can declare a `successor` variable and set it to null, then navigate through nodes starting at the root as long as the active node is not the node for which the successor is being considered.
+To do this, at every step in this section option for the algorithm, if the value at the current node is greater than the node for which the `successor` is trying to be found, set `successor` to the active node and then the active node to the `.left`.
+Otherwise, if a `.right` is available, you can go to the `.right` without moving the `successor` (because doing that would put the `successor` behind the node searched for, not ahead of it).
+In a case where there is no further `.right`, but the value is still less, not only do you not have to move the `successor`, but you can also `break`.

+{{< code language="javascript" title="[Inorder Successor in BST](https://leetcode.com/problems/inorder-successor-in-bst/) -- code adapted from [chihungyu1116's code and explanation](https://github.com/chihungyu1116/leetcode-javascript/blob/master/285%20Inorder%20Successor%20in%20BST.js)" expand="Show" collapse="Hide" isCollapsed="false" >}}
+// typeof root === "object" (binary search tree node)
+// typeof p === "object" (binary search tree node)

+const inorderSuccessor = (root, p) => {

+    if(p.right){
+        p = p.right
+        while(p.left) p = p.left
+        return p
+    }

+    const successor = null

+    while(root !== p){
+        if (root.val > p.val){
+            successor = root
+            root = root.left
+        } else if (root.right){
+            root = root.right
+        } else {
+            break
+        }
+    }

+    return successor

+}{{< /code >}}

 # Hash Tables

 Whether one group of characters in a string is completely included in a different string can be described as being able to cut letters out of a magazine for a ransom note.
 If the only characters that can appear are lower case letters, then these can be added by character code into an array from the "magazine" string, and then what appears in the "note" string can be subtracted.
 If any count in the array goes negative, the ransom note cannot be completed.